pw4rn3r/ECE382/notes/L1/skills_review.md

 <br>
 <br>
 <br>
-6. (5pts) When an overflow occurs, a common solution is to expand the number of bits used in the calculation (known as sign extension).
+<li> (5pts) When an overflow occurs, a common solution is to expand the number of bits used in the calculation (known as sign extension).
 How would  you extend the negative 8-bit two's complement number with a hexadecimal value of BC to 16 bits?
 <br>
 <br>
 <br>
 <br>
 <br>
 <br>
-7. (10pts each) Perform the specified operations and specify whether or not an overflow occurs.
+<li> (10pts each) Perform the specified operations and specify whether or not an overflow occurs.
 Give the answer in unsigned 16-bit hexadecimal format.

 a.
 &nbsp; 0xE76D (unsigned 16-bit)